gferreira/xTools4/docs/_reference/variable/glyph-validator.md

 checks
 : Select which glyph attributes to check and report on.

+mark groups
+: Apply mark colors to indicate different validation groups.

+validation groups
+: Select which validation groups to use to filter the font overview.

+filter glyphs
+: Filter the font overview to show only glyphs in the selected validation group(s).

 font window
 : Show/hide check results in the Font Overview’s glyph cells.